Online dating is uber complicated.

 I am single and have been for a long time.
-I am happy with where I am so no big deal.
-However, recently I decided I really should get into the online dating game.
+I am happy with where I am, so no big deal.
+However, I recently decided I should get into the online dating game.
 Because I don’t drink, I don’t go out to bars.
-So the modern thing is to go online and find somebody who’s respectful, and who’s good to have a conversation with.
-Meeting a person like that online, in general, is pretty tough since online dating often starts with a photo and a few stats.
+So the modern thing is to go online and find somebody who’s respectful and good to have a conversation with.
+Meeting a person like that online, in general, is pretty tricky since online dating often starts with a photo and a few stats.
 Then I noticed somebody who listed their Uber rating.
 I have always wondered why people mention their Myers & Briggs profile online.
-But your Uber rating, now, that I believe is hugely beneficial.
+But your Uber rating, now, I believe, is hugely beneficial.

 Online dating is a whole different world because everybody has different ideas of what it means.
 Some people want “right now”, others don’t like “time wasters”.
 Others think they want right now, but they want a nice date.
 In other words, what people look for and share is different from one person to another.
 Anything that helps to find the gems among the masses is good.

 What does your Uber rating say about you?

 My uber rating is 4.97.
 Considering that nobody is perfect, I thought 4.97 was pretty good.
 First of all, perfection is hard to maintain.
 Second, yes, I have been grumpy with a few drivers either because I was sick or because I believed they had taken the longer route.